Prism: The new mental health service in your GP surgery from August 2017

 Hearing Help Sessions

 Cambridgeshire Hearing Help have quarterly drop-in sessions at the Surgery, where patients can visit to have hearing aids serviced and batteries replaced.
 No appointment is necessary, just visit the Surgery from 2pm until 4pm.
-2017 clinic dates are Tuesday 24th January, Tuesday 25th April, Tuesday 25th July and Tuesday 24th October 2017.
+The remaining Clinic date for 2017 is Tuesday 24th October 2017.

 Physio Direct Cambridgeshire

 Physio Direct is a telephone self-referral service to provide early advice and management for adults with back/neck/joint problems or other injuries.
 You don't need a GP referral to access this service, as it is for anyone over the age of 16 years who is registered with a Huntingdonshire GP practice.
-A new contact number is available from Monday 14 November 2016 is: 0300 555 0210.
+Contact Tel: 0300 555 0210.

 A Senior Chartered Physiotherapist will be available on the phone from Monday to Friday 8.15am – 12.15pm.